Your money-making expert. Financial journalist, TV and radio personality.

-However, there are others out there who will be preparing in a different way.
+There are others out there who will be preparing for Christmas in a much different way.

 Criminals see Christmas as a big opportunity to cash in on people’s generosity and irregular travel patterns, as homes are often left unoccupied, but full of gifts during the lead up to the 25th of December.

 There is nothing worse than being ripped off or scammed over the holidays so we’re going to tell you about the 12 scams of Christmas, including some of the most common tricks criminals use over the festive period to get their hands on your money.

 As more and more high street retailers announce closures, online sales are climbing as increasing numbers of consumers are deciding to buy on the internet instead.